gombarova/js-fol-parser/README.md

 ## Clauses

-The parser of clauses recognizes disjunctions of first-order predicate literals (equality literals are not allowed).
-Literals can be join by any disjunction symbol (typically `∨` or `|`) or the comma (`,`).
+The parser of clauses recognizes (possibly nested) disjunctions of first-order predicate literals.
+Equality literals are not allowed.
+Literals can be joined by any disjunction symbol (typically `∨` or `|`) or the comma (`,`).
 The empty clause can be given by several symbols (typically `□` or `[]`).
 The empty string is not considered the empty clause.
 The empty clause cannot be used as a literal.

 The clause parser could be typed as follows:
 ```typescript
 function parseClause(input: string, language: Language, factories: Factories): any
 ```
-The parser only needs two factories: `literal` and `clause`.
+This parser uses only two factories: `literal` and `clause`.

-The parser is typically used as follows: Suppose we have classes `Literal` and `Clause` defined in a module `clauses.js` and that we use the parser in a function that obtain the sets of symbols `constants`, `functions`, and `predicates`.
+The parser is typically used as follows:
+Suppose that we have classes `Literal` and `Clause` defined in a module `clauses.js` and that we use the parser in a function that obtains sets of symbols `constants`, `functions`, and `predicates`.
 The clause parser is then set up and called as follows:
 ```javascript
 import {parseClause} from 'js-fol-parser';
 import {Literal, Clause} from './clauses.js';